sgerard/MyTripJS/README.md

 MyTrip JS
 =========

-MyTrip JS helps you show your vacation, road trip, round-the-world journey to your friends, famlily and significant others.
+MyTrip JS helps you show your vacation, road trip, round-the-world journey to your friends, family and significant others.

 Features
 --------